programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

-# Create an R program that connects to the database
+# Create an R Script that connects to the database

 Open RStudio, which you installed earlier in this lesson.
 See the [RStudio](#rstudio) section.

-We'll now use RStudio to make a new R script, save the script, and use it to create a program named newspaper_search.R.
+We'll now use RStudio to make a new R Script, save the script, and use it to create a Script named newspaper_search.R.

 Go to File > New File > R Script, then save that new file with the name newspaper_search.R.